Mehdiazarafza/Hybrid-reasoning/Evaulation/Hybrid.md

 Let's calculate the exact speed you should maintain for every subsequent second.

-Counted Response1) 1.
+Counted Response 1) 1.
 You are currently driving at 44.98963853543074 km/h, which is approximately 12.5 m/s.
-Counted Response 2 ) 2.
+Counted Response 2) 2.
 The speed limit is 40 km/h, which is approximately 11.1 m/s.
 3. The vehicle in front of you is 15.7221828238676 meters away.

 Assuming that the vehicle in front of you is moving at the same speed as the speed limit (40 km/h), you should maintain a speed slightly less than 11.1 m/s to avoid collision and comply with the speed limit.